bhaaskara/InterviewQA/Basic_QA.md

 # What is devops
 DevOps is a methodology that promotes collaboration between Development and Operations Team.
 This allows deploying code to production faster and in an automated way.
 It helps to enables rapid deployment of products.

+# What are the key aspects or principle behind DevOps
+- Infrastructure as a Code
+- Continuous Integration
+- Continuous Deployment
+- Automation
+- Continuous Monitoring
+- Security

+# list some of popular devops tools
+- Git
+- jenkins
+- ansible
+- puppet
+- nagios
+- docker